NAGESHGOWDA1993/AWS-EC2-JENKINS-TF/README.md

-# Welcome to Tekno Pathshala
+# Welcome to Jenkins Git Terraform Interration
 # This Repo contains Terraform code to create Ec2 instance in AWS cloud